Efficient Generation of Grids and Traversal Graphs in Compositional Spaces towards Exploration and Path Planning: Introduction

 \subsection{Path Planning in Functionally Graded Materials}

 Another class of materials where complex compositional spaces have to be considered, even if intermediate compositions may not be complex themselves, is the class of Functionally Graded Materials (FGMs), sometimes narrowed to Compositionally Graded Materials (CGMs).
 In them, a set of compositions is traversed to form a compositional path inside a single physical part in order to spatially leverage combinations of properties that may not be possible or feasible with a homogeneous material \cite{Saleh202030Challenges}.
-In the simplest binary example, this could mean increasing the porosity fraction as a function of depth from the part surface to achieve a higher performance-to-weight ratio.
+In the simplest binary example, this could mean increasing the porosity fraction as a function of depth from the part surface to achieve a higher performance-to-weight ratio \cite{Chen2023FunctionallyReview}.

-This paper focuses on the computational design of advanced FGMs, which enable solutions to otherwise impossible challenges.
-An example of such is the design of compositional pathways between stainless steel and titanium alloys to allow for additive manufacturing (AM) of aerospace and nuclear components, combining these alloys within a single print \cite{Bobbio2022DesignCompositions}.
+The computational design of advanced FGMs enable solutions to otherwise impossible challenges, such as the creation of compositional pathways between stainless steel and titanium alloys to allow for additive manufacturing (AM) of aerospace and nuclear components, combining these alloys within a single print \cite{Bobbio2022DesignCompositions}.
 Such a task is highly non-trivial as the simple linear mixing causes several brittle or otherwise detrimental Fe-Ti and Cr-Ti phases to form, regardless of how gradual the compositional gradient is \cite{Reichardt2016DevelopmentManufacturing}.
 Formation of such phases in significant quantities is not specific to this alloy pair; thus, all possible ternary systems in Cr-Fe-Ni-Ti-V space had to be considered and manually arranged together by experts to obtain a pathway navigating through feasible regions \cite{Bobbio2022DesignCompositions}.

 While in recent years, the fabrication of FGMs has become dominated by Directed Energy Deposition AM for various geometries (e.g., radial deposition \cite{Hofmann2014DevelopingManufacturing}), several other notable manufacturing techniques allow the deployment of such pathways.
 These include deposition-based methods for high-precision applications, casting-based methods for high-volume fabrication \cite{Saleh202030Challenges}, and recently, brazing consecutive metallic foils \cite{Wu2023ATechnology} to create relatively thin compositionally graded interfaces on mass.